Lamentations of the Flame Princess

 The Setting

-Like any RPG, you can mix up everything and use the rules for any kind of adventure, but naturally it has its own implied and even articulated setting, and this setting is Weird Fantasy.
-That means, where Dungeons & Dragons tends towards clean, happy, and beautiful, Lamentations of the Flame Princess tend towards grimy, stinking, and disgusting.
-Monsters are less creatures of stat-blocks and monster manuals, and more free-form, unknown and weird.
+Like any RPG, you can mix up everything and use the rules for any kind of adventure, but naturally it has its own implied and even articulated setting, and this setting is Weird Fantasy in the dog-eat-dog era of the 30-years-war.
+That means, where Dungeons & Dragons tends towards clean, happy, and beautiful special forces action into enemy territory to collect loot, Lamentations of the Flame Princess tend towards grimy, stinking, and disgusting human-on-human violence with a taint of the bizarre.
+Monsters are less platoons of creatures built from stat-blocks and monster manuals – more free-form, tending toward the unique, unknown and weird.

 Magick

-This mindset is important for magic too.
+The mindset of the “weird” is important for magic too.
 In B/X, the magic user starts out very, very weak.
 Nobody dies as easily as the mage.
-A frail body, no armor and only a dagger means he is pretty useless in combat and he needs weeks of learning time to get better at magic … weeks that the campaign group could spend looting and advancing, but have to wait for the mage to rifle through books.
+A frail body, no armor and only a dagger to defend with, that means he is (or at least feels) pretty useless in combat and needs weeks of downtime learning to get better at magic … weeks that the campaign group could spend looting and advancing, but have to wait for the mage to rifle through books.

-Magic-Users MUST be of chaotic alignment, which means, they cannot believe that there is an overarching order to the universe … just as clerics MUST be lawful, meaning they must belive that life has a meaning.
+Magic-Users MUST be of chaotic alignment, which means, they cannot believe that there is an overarching order to the universe … as befits someone who rearranges reality with secret words.
+Just as clerics MUST be lawful, meaning they must belive that life makes sense and is ordered after a system, as befits someone who prays to a higher power beyond our measly earth-bound existence.
+So we have a built-in friction between the Arcane and the Devine.

 Finally, magic is not a clean-cut affair of formula ==> effect, but weird and dangerous, almost unpredictable.
 This concerns the GM, as it is a mission statement for spell descriptions.